2020 Best Online Business Degrees

 - Financial Manager: Finances are a huge part of any organization, because even if earning money isn't an organization's main goal (e.g., a non-profit company) they still need money to keep the doors open and the employees paid.
 A financial manager will ensure that a company's money is spent wisely, and they will report to executives or board members on the progress of the company, often offering solutions for any financial distress.

 - Marketing/Advertising Manager: Almost every business in the world needs marketing.
 As a marketing or advertising manager, you'll be working with the sales team to make sure all numbers are being met and that everyone on your team is doing their job and meeting their goals.
-You may also serve as the median between those who are selling your product and those who are buying what you have to sell.
+You may also serve as the facilitator between those who are selling your product and those who are buying what you have to sell.

 - Training/Service Manager: Once employees are hired at a company, they need to be trained.
 Training is crucial, as it's an employee's introduction to what will be his or her job in the days ahead.
 A training manager will oversee this orientation process and update and improve it as necessary.